black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-MoniqueOg/fundamentals.md

 requires change       | avoids change team without pm       | requires pm

-some examples of agile are: scrum, <!--fill this out with examples of frameworks-->
+some examples of agile are: scrum, trello<!--fill this out with examples of frameworks-->

 ## Developer roles and their differences
  learned about different areas of software development software engineering,  web development, devops engineer, mobile application, desktop development